FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/develop/api.md

 - tableName: Name of the created user table;
 - keyFieldName: Primary key name of the user table;
-- valueFields: The fields of the user table.
+- valueFields: The fields of the user table

 **Return value**